v1vekkumar/deep-learning-in-2-months/README.md

 ### 3. Memory Network (RNN-LSTM)

-Recent work in combining attention mechanism in LSTM Recurrent Neural networks with external writable memory has led to some interesting work in building systems that can understand, store and retrieve information in a question & answering style.
+Recent work in combining attention mechanism in LSTM Recurrent Neural networks with external writable memory has led to some impressive work in building systems that can understand, store and retrieve information in a question & answering style.
 This research area got its start in Dr. Yann Lecun’s Facebook AI lab at NYU.
 The original paper is available on arxiv: [Memory